dennisbrookner/ccbxray/README.md

 -- to do --
 - Add images describing neccessary geometric parameters using the 3D models of the experimental configuration.

-### Tutorial/Notes for Using D8 Venture
+### Tutorial/Notes for Data Collection using the  D8 Venture
-A tutorial for data collection using the D8 Venture can be found [here](/tutorial/tutorial.md).
+A tutorial for data collection can be found [here](/tutorial/tutorial.md).
+This goes through the steps of crystal centering, screening, data collection, and image conversion for processing in XDS.
+After image conversion, the scripts in this repository can be used to generate an XDS.INP file for data processing..

 ### Dependencies for Python scripts
 - Python 3